 Commitment to energy efficiency

 We for example, have a new long-term agreement on wind power with Fortum.
 The total capacity of the agreement is more than 60 MW, and the energy produced will correspond to around 20% of the electricity consumption at the Neste Porvoo and Naantali sites.
-The wind power deliveries are expected to begin in early 2021.
+The wind power deliveries began in 2021.
 The shift to wind power will reduce the indirect greenhouse gas emissions of electricity purchases at Neste’s production sites annually by approximately 40 kilotons.

 Energy savings at Neste’s service station network